 There is no way to tell your baby’s gender simply by the way you are carrying.
-An ultrasound, or sonogram and an amniocentesis are the only definitive ways to determine your baby’s sex.
-The way the baby is being carried is based on many factors such as their position inside the belly, their gestational age and weight, maternal weight and stature of the mother, as well as whether or not this is the mother’s first or fifth pregnancy.
+An ultrasound, sonogram, or an amniocentesis are the only ways to determine your baby’s sex.

 Myth 11: All women experience morning sickness.

-Not true, in fact many women only experience nausea and not vomiting and vice versa.
-Plus, the term “morning” seems to fool people into thinking that the nausea and vomiting only occurs in the morning hours, when in fact it can and does happen at all hours of the day and night.
+Not true.
+Also, the term morning seems to fool people into thinking that the nausea and vomiting only occurs in the morning hours, when in fact it can and does happen at all hours of the day and night.

 Myth 12: Pregnant women should not take baths.

 Many people think that if a pregnant mother takes a bath, bacteria will make its way into the vagina and harm the baby.
-Scientists however, have proven that water does not enter the vagina during a bath.
-In fact, a bath can benefit the pregnant mother by relaxing her and it is encouraged to relieve stress.
+But water does not enter the vagina during a bath.
+In fact, a bath can benefit the pregnant mother by relaxing her, and it is encouraged as a way to relieve stress.

 Myth 14: Sleeping positions can and will affect the delivery.

-It’s already hard enough for most pregnant women to find a comfortable sleeping position.
-So if you do, sleep that way.
-Even sleeping on the belly for the first trimester is okay.
-However, it is recommended that later in the pregnancy you try to sleep with a slight rotation to your left side to relieve pressure on the large veins that return blood to heart.
+It’s hard enough for most pregnant women to find a comfortable sleeping position, so if you do find one, sleep that way.
+Even sleeping on the belly is okay for the first trimester, although it is recommended that later in the pregnancy you try to sleep with a slight rotation to your left side to relieve pressure on the large veins that return blood to your heart.

 Myth 15: You can’t get pregnant if you’re breastfeeding.

 Most women wish this myth were true, but in fact you can get pregnant if you’re still breastfeeding.
-More so, your chances of getting pregnant increase once your menstrual cycle returns.
+Moreover, your chances of getting pregnant increase once your menstrual cycle returns.

-Myth 17: Doing headstands can help a woman when getting pregnant.
+Myth 17: Doing headstands can help a woman get pregnant.

-Sperm traveling through the fallopian tubes and to the egg has nothing to do with gravity or the way a woman is standing, laying, etc. However, some experts believe that if a woman lies down for 20-30 minutes after sex, it can slightly increase the chances of conception.
+The travel of sperm through the fallopian tubes and toward the egg has nothing to do with gravity or the way a woman is standing or lying—although some experts believe that lying down for 20–30 minutes after sex, can slightly increase the chances of conception.

 As with other things, when it comes to breastfeeding, size doesn’t matter.
-As long as the mother has the proper nutrients, liquids, rest and relaxation, there is no reason why she won’t produce enough milk when the time comes.
+As long as the mother has the proper nutrients, liquids, rest, and relaxation, there is no reason she can’t produce enough milk when the time comes.

 Myth 20: Mom shouldn’t put her arms above her head because the umbilical cord can wrap around the baby’s neck.

-This is a very common myth.
-But truthfully the mother’s movements don’t affect the umbilical cord at all.
-The cord is often around the baby’s neck because when a baby is in the proper head down position, it’s the most natural place for the cord to settle.
+This is a very widespread myth.
+But the truth is that the mother’s movements don’t affect the umbilical cord at all.
+The cord sometimes wraps itself around the baby’s neck because when a baby is in the proper head-down position, it’s the most natural place for the cord to settle.